gbattra/CS5330/P3/report03.md

 ## Threshold
 This is the first step in the object recognition pipeline.
 With the program running, press `t` to threshold the image.
 The user will be prompted enter the intensity value with which to threshold the image.
 The result will be a binary image with the background in black and the object in white.

+As a final step, the system will perform morphological operations to clean up the threshold image.
+Specifically, it will `dialate` and then `erode` the threshold image.
+This means it is best to select a threshold value on the lower side so as to minimize the chance of island regions.
+Dialation will fill most gaps in regions that represent the same object which may result from the lower threshold value.

 **Examples:**
 <br>
 <img width=150px src="images/examples/threshold/glove_threshold.png">